Junction4Nako/Junction4Nako.github.io/_pages/about.md

 Hi!
 This is Zejun Li.
 I am currently a Ph.D. candidate at Fudan Univeristy, where I am fortunate to be advised by Prof. [Zhongyu Wei](https://scholar.google.com/citations?user=AjLDxxgAAAAJ).
 I am a member of the [Fudan Data Intelligence and Social Computing (Fudan DISC) lab](http://fudan-disc.com/) and the Fudan NLP group.
 Previously, I had the opportunity to visit the UCSB (University of California, Santa Barbara) NLP group, where I was worked with Prof. [William Wang](https://sites.cs.ucsb.edu/~william/).

 My research focuses on multi-modal learning across vision and language, particularly:
-- Construction and Evaluation of Multi-modal Large Language Models (MLLMs)
+- Construction and Evaluation of Large Multi-modal Models (LMMs)
-- Exploring Visually-enhanced Reasoning abilities in MLLMs
+- Exploring Visually-enhanced Reasoning abilities in LMMs
 - Vision-language pre-training

 # 📝 Publications